skittleson/DoCodeThatMatters/src/automate-cleaning-of-air-conditioner-condensate-drain-line.md

     Timers on

+Set the timezone of your location.

+    Timezone -8

 Now the vinegar/water will fill up with AC condensate line.
 My water line is also attached to the water heater excess water line so it will get flushed out usually within a few hours.

-Lastly, if the device restarts then ensure water pump relays are off by default.
-This is now the default with Tasmota firmware.
+Lastly, if the device restarts then ensure the water pump relays are off by default.
+This is not the default with Tasmota firmware.

     PowerOnState 0

-All of it together (use as you will):
+All of it together:

 <script src="https://gist.github.com/skittleson/f6fb022cffb9d296b387681b551a13fd.js"></script>